dmhernandez2525/DRY_Dry/src/docs/contributing/documentation.md

 Our `README.md` documentation should contain:

-- Brief explanation of what the component is/does
+- A brief explanation of what the component is/does
-- An example of how it can be used
+- An example of how to use the component

 ## PropTable

 Our `PropTable.md` documentation should contain:

-- Descriptions of the available component `props`
+- Descriptions of the available component `props.`

 Check out any `README.md` / `PropTable.md` file from any component for some examples.